philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	        }
 	    }

-7. Create an input dictionary for wells: As outlined in :ref:`py_champ_entities_well`, the input dicitonaries for a well dictionary consists of the following keys.
+7. Create an input dictionary for wells: As outlined in :ref:`py_champ_components_well`, the input dicitonaries for a well dictionary consists of the following keys.

 	- 'r': Radius of the well [m].
 	- 'k': Hydraulic conductivity of the aquifer [m/day].